tlucasu/Mesh-Visualizer/README.md

 #### Rotation
  - X Axis - Sets the rotation of the model along the x axis
- - Y Axis - rotates the model along the y axis
+ - Y Axis - Sets the rotation of the model along the y axis
- - Z Axis - rotates the model along the z axis
+ - Z Axis - Sets the rotation of the model along the z axis

+> You may also rotate the model by dragging on an empty space on the screen.
+The model will rotate in the direction of the drag.

 ### Scale
- - Size - Increases or decreases the size of the model along the x, y, and z axis
+ - Size - Increases or decreases the size of the model along the x, y, and z axis (at the same time)

 ### Switch Model, Texture, or Material

-Open the appropriate panel by navigating to the `Model`, `Material`, or `Texture` tab, on the left side of the screen using the mouse cursor (or touch on mobile).
+Open the appropriate panel by navigating to the `Model`, `Material`, or `Texture` tab, on the left of the screen using the mouse cursor (or touch on mobile).
 Click any of the non-highlighted buttons in the panel to switch to that model, material or texture respectively.

 Switching out any of the assets will just switch out that particular asset.
 For example switching materials will switch out the material on the current model to the new material and reapply the textures from the previous material.

 ### Change Lighting

-Open the Lighting panel by navigating to the `Lighting` tab, on the left side of the screen using the mouse cursor (or touch on mobile).
+Open the Lighting panel by navigating to the `Lighting` tab, on the left of the screen using the mouse cursor (or touch on mobile).
 Here you can change the current skybox between 3 preset skyboxes; Default Skybox, Dark Skybox, and No Skybox.
 Switching between them will change the background and ambient lighting.
 You may also toggle several preset lights below.

 ### Change Camera & Post Processing Effects